node-js-libs/node.io/docs/README.md

     OK: Job complete.

 To omit status / warning messages, use the `-s` command line option

+    $ node.io -s times2
+    0
+    2
+    4

-To run the job from inside a script, use `nodeio.start(job, callback, capture_output)` where callback takes one parameter `err`.
+## Running a job inside a script

+Use `nodeio.start(job, callback, capture_output)` where callback takes one parameter `err`.
 If capture output is true, the callback is passed two parameters `err, output`

     var callback = function(err, output) {
         console.log(output);